hdShang/arxiv-daily/docs/cs-LG/2025-05-30/papers/250600197v1-when-gpt-spills-the-tea-comprehensive-assessment-of-knowledge-file-l.md

 ---
 layout: default
-title: When GPT Spills the Tea: Comprehensive Assessment of Knowledge File Leakage in GPTs
+title: "When GPT Spills the Tea: Comprehensive Assessment of Knowledge File Leakage in GPTs"
 ---

 # When GPT Spills the Tea: Comprehensive Assessment of Knowledge File Leakage in GPTs